zakkolar/php-contact-handler/readme.md

 - **CONTACT_RECIPIENT**: The email address that will receive contact form submissions
 - **CONTACT_SUBJECT**: Subject of the email containing the contact form submissions
 - **FORM_DOMAIN**: The domain where the contact form will be hosted.
 This is to allow cross-domain AJAX requests.
 If you are hosting this handler and the form on the same domain, you can comment this line out
   - Note: subdomains count as separate domains.
-Make sure you include the http(s):/
+Make sure you include the http(s)://
+  - Separate multiple domains with commas
 - **RECAPTCHA_SECRET**: Your secret code for the ReCaptcha API (https://www.google.com/recaptcha/).
 Comment this line out if you aren't using ReCaptcha.

 ## Usage